 One of my favorite things to do is go to Molinari’s Delicatessen (373 Columbus Ave, b/t Vallejo St & Grant Ave) , pick my bread, get the North Beach special (prosciutto with cheese and peppers) and go to Washington Square sit on a park bench eat my sandwich while people watching.

 Favorite dinner spot.

-You might find me at the bar at Pantarei (b/t Vallejo St & Green St ), eating a salad and one of their delicious flat breads, and drinking a glass of wine while watch a soccer game.
+You might find me at the bar at Pantarei (b/t Vallejo St & Green St ), eating a salad and one of their delicious flatbreads, and drinking a glass of wine while watching a soccer game.
 Sodinis is my favorite though, small place, fresh pasta and some Frank Sinatra music in the background.

 One thing you always do/spot you always take friends from out of town to do/see.

 If we can take the long wait, I’ll take them to Tony’s Pizza (1570 Stockton St, at Union St) then a cocktail in the neighborhood.
 If they are up to it, we take a short hike up to Coit Tower on Telegraph Hill for a panoramic view of the city.

 Before moving to North Beach I never hung out here, but now that I live here I love it.
 The parrots on Telegraph Hill, the food, the art, the awesome people, the proximity to a lot of other good places.
 Perfect place to be.

 Check out Laurie’s blog for additional San Francisco content.